-There are numerous plants that can be grown at home such as tulsi (holy basil), marigolds, capsicum, tomatoes, spinach, coriander, and many others.
-The seeds for these plants can be obtained from both the market and from the vegetables that you buy for your daily use.
+The first and crucial step in growing plants is seed germination.
+Many plants can be cultivated at home, including tulsi (holy basil), marigolds, capsicum, tomatoes, spinach, coriander, and more.
+You can obtain seeds for these plants from both the market and the vegetables you use in your daily cooking.

 This article includes:

 - How to check good quality seeds